Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 The U.S. Forest Service charges $5 for a day pass for the area, or you can buy one for $30 to use for the whole year.
 Plan to pack in things like sunscreen, a first aid kit, swimwear, insect repellent, food and, most importantly, water.
 There are no bathroom facilities after you leave the pit toilets at the trailhead, so you should plan accordingly.
 And there are also no trash cans, so be sure to pack it all out again.

 Thanks for posting this little travelogue!
 The photos are beautiful!
 You certainly made me want to visit the area.
 I've always known that Oregon has beautiful scenery, so it must be a lovely state to live in.
 The TV show Grimm is set in Portland and they shoot many scenes in a beautiful forest park right in the city.
-One of my cousins lives in Portland part of the year, and if I get a chance to visit her there, I'll definitely want to go sight seeing.
-Meanwhile, I enjoy traveling vicariously through postings like this!

 I thoroughly enjoyed your article and am looking forward to a trip to Opal Creek.
 It looks amazing.
 Thank you, Linda Miller